-The distribution network comprises roughly 127 kilometres of pipe divided into five pressure zones, with thirteen pressure reducing stations, and over 7,100 service connections.
-Approximately 42% of the water main system is cast iron, 48% is ductile iron, 9% is PVC, and 1% is steel.
+The distribution network comprises roughly 170 kilometres of pipe divided into five pressure zones, with thirteen pressure reducing stations, and over 6,700 service connections.
+Approximately 41% of the water main system is cast iron, 48% is ductile iron and 8% is PVC, with the remainder being composed of a mix of materials.
 The oldest pipes in the system were installed circa 1911.
-Appendix A contains map showing the sampling station locations, the pressure reducing stations which correlate with the GVWD water sources to the City, and the various pressure zones.
+Appendix A contains a map showing locations of sampling station and pressure reducing stations which correlate with the GVWD water sources to the City, and the various pressure zones.